UK-Export-Finance/dtfs2/docs/state-machines.md

 # State Machines

-Note: all source `.drawio` files for the following state machine diagrams are contained with the [assets](./assets) directory, so they can easily be updated if required.

 [State machines](https://en.wikipedia.org/wiki/Finite-state_machine) are a visual and mathematical way of modeling stateful logic using three main building blocks:

 - **STATES**, which represent different behaviors